Art-Sells/Arells/Build-Notes.md

 ## Arells Cryptocurrency Marketplace MVP

-Test Address: bc1qhxg00ztzgplpaj2774g73ct9padcyczhn8f5g6

-Test Address 2: bc1qltdmeghfnxhaqr63q76lq5nldwzl3lamd2vjtj

 ### Wrappers
-- **HPM Wrapper (see Readme for building mechanisms example)**
+- **HPM Wrapper**
 - - **Mock Up:**
-- - - Coin Gecko Wrapper: Bitcoin Price Updated from Code... and takens as "Real Bitcoin Price"
+- - - Coin Gecko Wrapper: Bitcoin Price Updated from Code... and takes as "Real Bitcoin Price"
 - - - HPM Wrapper takes Bitcoin Price from Coin Gecko and implements it...
 - - - User Attributes updated when sold, etc...
 Transactions implemented
 - **Possibly a plaid wraper (saves bank account/plaid info if connected)**
 - **Possibly a Kraken Wrapper to pull Bitcoin to Buy & Sell?**

-### Home Page
-- If Log In = true, go to /Account

 ### Home(redirects to Account if logged in)
 - if holding, sell display none, holding display true.